 It’s the most beautiful road to choose when driving at sunset since the sun sets right opposite this path.

-Tip by a Local: I love to combine the first road when going to Elafonisi and this one for the way back.
+LOCALS KNOW: I love to combine the first road when going to Elafonisi and this one for the way back.
 Especially if I return during sunset, the views are fantastic.

-When you reach Elafonisi by car, it’s a good idea to either spend the night in the village or to leave at least one hour before the sunset, it’s always better to avoid these roads at night.
+When you reach Elafonisi by car, it’s a good idea to either spend the night in the village or to leave at least one hour before sunset, it’s always better to avoid these roads at night.

 How to Get to Elafonisi From Paleochora

 Elafonisi can also be reached by boat from Paleochora, certainly more relaxing than driving, but a bit more expensive.